You may wish to see an introductory page to this section with a map first.

 Museum of Oriental Antiquities of Istanbul: VIIIth century BC relief found at Hadatu/Arslan Tash, an Assyrian town not far from Birecik in northern Syria

-(*) Count von Moltke was the chief of staff of the Prussian Army during the 1870-71 Franco-Prussian War.
+(*) Count von Moltke was the chief of staff of the Prussian Army in the 1870-1871 Franco-Prussian War.

 Silvan and Malabadi Koprusu